Is an Altitude Adjustment Required?

 Diversification (maintaining a broad range of investments within each option) is another broad strategy applied by the Trustee to minimise risk while aiming for the best returns.
 For example, AvSuper uses dozens of investment managers and this diversification (through the different strategies employed by each manager) helps to reduce periods of underperformance.
 While one manager may be underperforming, another has different investments which may increase and offset the losses.
 This is also true for diversification across asset sectors.

-In 2015, we witnessed a transition in markets as the US Federal Reserve Bank increased interest rates (slightly) for the first time in nine years and watched investors shy away from the riskier assets.
+Since 2015, there has been a transition in markets as the US Federal Reserve Bank has steadily increased interest rates (slightly) as we have watched watched investors shy away from the riskier assets.
 We note the heightening concern felt about corporate (and sovereign) earnings, deepening downgrades in commodities, the China slowdown effect and a strong US Dollar.
 All these indicators have pushed returns to a low point.

 Current economic conditions are showing a trend of lower returns and high volatility, which can be hard to adjust to, after a period of good returns.
 After the wild trading and scandals witnessed during the Global Financial Crisis in 2008-09, AvSuper has become increasingly cautious in investing funds and is mindful of the risks being taken.
 However, there are always opportunities to produce good returns and our prevailing strategies are geared to seek out those opportunities in this difficult environment, including being prepared for whatever comes next.

-As we progress through 2016, we may see an investment environment where fundamental value comes back into play and start to outweigh the shorter term cyclical pressures in our analysis.
+As we progress into 2019, we may see an investment environment where fundamental value comes back into play and start to outweigh the shorter term cyclical pressures in our analysis.

 For now, managing our asset allocations (an element of the active management strategy favoured by the Trustee) has come to the fore.
 Adjustments increasing cash exposure and tilting investments away from the volatile stock market have been in place for the past few years.

-Given all the above we believe that members may need to altitude adjust both short term return expectations lower and our volatility expectations higher.
+Given all the above we believe that members may need to altitude adjust both short term return expectations lower whilst adjusting volatility expectations higher.

 Negative growth environment